 Director of the Zentralinstitut für Kunstgeschichte, Munich; historian of Italian renaissance architecture.
 Heydenreich grew up in Dresden in one of the city's prominent military families.
 He studied at Dresden's military academy and was expected, like his father, to join the officer class.
 But Germany's defeat in World War I forced the academy's closure and Heydenreich was forced to look for other areas of interest.
 He initially studied art history at the university in Berlin, but quickly changed to Hamburg in 1919 in order study with Erwin Panofsky.

 Professor and Director of Institut für Kunstgeschichte at the University of Leipzig, 1958-1964.
+He was born in Orlandshof, Germany, which is present-day Wysoka, Poland.
 Jahn studied under August Schmarsow and beginning in 1919 was an assistant for Wilhelm Pinder.
 After World War II, Jahn was appointed the Director of the Fine Art Museum (Museum der bildenden Künste) in Leipzig.
 In 1958 he succeeded Heinz Ladendorf as Director of Institut für Kunstgeschichte at the University of Leipzig.
-He stepped down in 1964 and was succeeded by Ernst Ullmann.
-In 1973 he became emeritus.

 Alberti and Romaneque art scholar; Gratz education; taught at Leipzig.
 In 1882 he married the writer Maria Tölk (1859-1927) [pseudonym Marius Stein].
 His students included Georg Dehio, Aby M. Warburg and Paul Clemen.
 Colleague of Anton Springer.
 At Strassburg, Janitschek's students included Wilhelm Vöge.